-Aloe marlothii prefer to thrive in USDA hardiness zones 9a-11b.
+Aloe marlothii prefers to thrive in USDA hardiness zones 9a-11b.

-Literally if you can spot their carrying inflated leaves, it would be a sign of overwatering.
+Literally, if you can spot them carrying inflated leaves, it would be a sign of overwatering.
 Ultimately it would result in rot if you do not treat them well.

 Soil Requirement Type / pH

-If you live in an arid environment, you can use undiluted soil as they will retain moisture for extended periods.
+If you live in an arid environment, you can use undiluted soil as it will retain moisture for extended periods.

 Pot size Potting and Repotting

-Moreover , you need to go ahead with a porous material pot which has at least one draining hole in the bottom that would be ideal for the optimal growth of the Aloe marlothii plants.
+Aloe marlothii are slow-growing plants.
+Hence, you do not have to repot the plants often.
+Having said that, if you had freshly purchased them from the garden stores, you need to consider repotting them.
+You may practice the general succulent and cactus repotting practices to repot them.
+Moreover, you need to go ahead with a porous material pot that has at least one draining hole in the bottom that would be ideal for the optimal growth of the Aloe marlothii plants.

 Where to Plant